 If you’re like most firms in our industry, your website looks pretty but does little to bring in actionable leads.
 Most sites fall into the “online brochure” category.
 An online brochure is a fairly static set of web pages that don’t engage the visitor in an active manner.
-In other words, it’s not what you would call a “profitable recruiting website.”
+In other words, it’s not what you would call a “profitable recruitment website.”

-How to design a profitable recruiting website:
+How to design a profitable recruiting recruitment website:

 #1—You must capture the email addresses of your visitors.